PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition.en.md

     - `rec_boxes`: `(numpy.ndarray)` An array of rectangular bounding boxes for detection boxes, with a shape of (n, 4) and a dtype of int16.
 Each row represents the coordinates [x_min, y_min, x_max, y_max] of a rectangular box, where (x_min, y_min) is the top-left corner and (x_max, y_max) is the bottom-right corner

 - Calling the `save_to_json()` method will save the above content to the specified `save_path`.
 If it is a directory, the saved path will be `save_path/{your_img_basename}.json`; if it is a file, it will be saved directly to that file.
 Since JSON files do not support saving numpy arrays, the `numpy.array` type will be converted to a list format.
 - Calling the `save_to_img()` method will save the visualization results to the specified `save_path`.
 If it is a directory, the saved path will be `save_path/{your_img_basename}_ocr_res_img.{your_img_extension}`; if it is a file, it will be saved directly to that file.
-(The production line usually contains many result images, so it is not recommended to specify a specific file path directly, otherwise multiple images will be overwritten and only the last one will be retained)
+(The pipeline usually contains many result images, so it is not recommended to specify a specific file path directly, otherwise multiple images will be overwritten and only the last one will be retained)
 - Calling the `save_to_html()` method will save the above content to the specified `save_path`.
 If it is a directory, the saved path will be `save_path/{your_img_basename}.html`; if it is a file, it will be saved directly to that file.
-In the general table recognition production line, the HTML form of the table in the image will be written to the specified HTML file.
+In the general table recognition pipeline, the HTML form of the table in the image will be written to the specified HTML file.
 - Calling the `save_to_xlsx()` method will save the above content to the specified `save_path`.
 If it is a directory, the saved path will be `save_path/{your_img_basename}.xlsx`; if it is a file, it will be saved directly to that file.
-In the general table recognition production line, the Excel table form of the table in the image will be written to the specified xlsx file.
+In the general table recognition pipeline, the Excel table form of the table in the image will be written to the specified xlsx file.

 * In addition, it also supports obtaining visualized images with results and prediction results through attributes, as follows: